Disha1998/SFS-TON-Readme/README.md

 * **Store:** Buy and sell digital assets and NFTs.
 * **Leaderboard:** Track top performers and compete for the top spot.

+## Token Smash

+* Token Smash is a game within SuperFunSocial where players can engage in fun and rewarding gameplay.

+### Known Issues

+ * Swipe-Down Gesture in Telegram Mobile App:
+      * In the Telegram mobile app, the swipe-down gesture is reserved for minimizing/closing the mini app.
+So when a user tries to perform a swap in the vertically downward
+             direction, the app attempts to minimize instead.
+The same works fine in the Telegram web app.

+           * **Workaround: Use an upward swipe to perform the swaps.
+We are looking into the solution for this.**

+ * Game Room Closure:
+      * When a player leaves the game, sometimes the game room closes after a few seconds.
+If another player joins the game in this window, it is possible that they may get stuck after the loading bar in the lobby screen is finished loading.

+           * **Workaround: Refresh the game.
+This makes the room get deleted and a new room is created.
+We are looking into the solution.**

+* Asset Store in Development:

+   * The asset store is in development, so purchases won’t have any effect on the gameplay currently.
+This will be ready soon.

+## Instructions

+If you’d like to play this in PvP mode, please make sure to join the game as a second player before the timer (indicated by the loading bar at the top of the lobby) runs out.

 ## Smart Contracts
 We have created smart contracts for various functionalities including an NFT collection contract, an NFT item contract for FunPass, and a different NFT contract for GameAsset.